 A good case can be made for some of this.
 Other parts of it — no. To take one example: Citing Tom Wolfe’s The Painted Word, Dr. Smith presents the idea that the arts have become increasingly esoteric, obsessed with critical theory and have deliberately dismissed an ordinary, middle-class audience’s understanding.

 Undoubtedly, some have.
 But there are two chief weaknesses with this view.
-First, as Dr. Smith more or less recognizes, it applies a situation in contemporary visual arts to all the others.
+First, as Dr. Smith more or less recognizes, it applies a situation in contemporary visual arts to all the other art forms.
 In fact, Money for Art is often limited by Dr. Smith’s reliance on building his case through the visual arts.
 Although he makes reference to music or theater, the great majority of his evidence, his thinking, his history, is derived from painting and photography.

 American theater, for example, doesn’t exactly follow this supposed pattern of “increasingly obscure works deliberately alienating middle-class understanding or acceptance.”
-Outside of the occasional, surrealist exception like Suzan-Lori Parks or Sam Shepard, our leading dramatists through the 20th century and into the 21st — Eugene O’Neill, Arthur Miller, Tennessee Williams, David Mamet, Edward Albee, Wallace Shawn and so on — have all worked within the general conventions of stage naturalism.
-These playwrights may aggressively question aspects of American culture, but Shakespeare or Shaw would have little trouble following most of their scripts.
+Outside of surrealist or avant-garde exceptions like Suzan-Lori Parks or Sam Shepard, our leading dramatists through the 20th century and into the 21st — Eugene O’Neill, Arthur Miller, Tennessee Williams, David Mamet, Edward Albee, Wallace Shawn and so on — have all worked within the general conventions of stage naturalism.
+For better and worse, to be a major dramatist in America is to be a Broadway dramatist — and Broadway is commercial theater, an art form in pursuit of the widest possible, ticket-buying public.
+These playwrights may aggressively question or even subvert aspects of American culture, but Shakespeare or Shaw would have little trouble following most of their scripts.

 Second — much like Wolfe — Dr. Smith holds to a view of the visual arts that presupposes 18th-to-19th century Western realism as a universal, commonsensical ideal.
 A landscape is a landscape, a still life is a still life, a portrait is a portrait.
 Anyone can see these forms and immediately grasp them — then and now.
 It doesn’t require specialized study to understand what is represented in a painting — from the 19th century all the way back to the Renaissance.

-But Dr. Smith’s (and Wolfe’s) ideal of ‘accessible, conventional realism’ holds true only for a portion of art history and only for a portion of the art works created then.
-I defy anyone — without some specialized study — to decipher all the minor Greek deities and nymphs, the obscure saints and historical references, the Christian allegories and Old Testament figures that swarm through Western art up through 19th-century neo-classicism.
+But Dr. Smith’s (and Wolfe’s) ideal of ‘accessible, conventional realism’ holds true only for a portion of Western art history and only for a portion of the art works created then.
+I defy anyone — without some specialized study — to decipher all the minor Greek deities and nymphs, the obscure saints and historical references, the Christian allegories and Old Testament figures that swarm through European art up through 19th-century neo-classicism and academic historicism.

 Set aside something as involved and crowded with figures as, say, Michelangelo’s Last Judgment or the torrents of mythology and royal patronage in Rubens’ works.
-Let’s take a simpler-seeming work.
-Who were the Horatii in Jacques-Louis David’s Oath of the Horatii?
+Let’s take a simpler-seeming oil painting.
+Who were the Horatti in Jacques-Louis David’s Oath of the Horatii?
 Did you know before you ever saw the painting?
-Yet we need to know who they are in order to understand this dramatic moment — and dramatic statement, a statement central to David’s neo-classicism and to French art and politics of the period.
+Yet we need to know who they are in order to understand this dramatic moment — and this dramatic statement, a political statement central to David’s neo-classicism and to French art of the period.